 - Students living in on-campus housing should notify their resident manager to discuss alternate accommodations and resources if they have COVID-19 symptoms or tested positive for COVID-19.

-- All Dining Services locations will be open for the fall semester.
+- All Dining Services locations will be open for the spring semester.
 Please go to dining.dixie.edu/dining-locations for hours of operation and menus.

 - Those using Dining Services are expected maintain social distancing when entering locations and standing in line to order or pick up food.